 It is most likely that Paris got its name from the word “Paris” carved on the side of an old jack-oak tree in the center of today’s downtown.
 It was incorporated as a village in 1849.

 During the 1980’s, the City had tremendous growth with the relocation of various industries.
 Today, the city is experiencing a new era of development.
-Some 9,000 residents call Paris home.
+Nearly 9,000 residents call Paris home.